5jt/dyalog-cookbook/manuscript/02_intro.md

 ## Acknowledgements

-We are deeply grateful for contributions, ideas, comments and outright help from our colleagues, particularly from Gil Athoraya, Morten Kromberg, Nick Nickolov, and Paul Mansour.
+We are deeply grateful for contributions, ideas, comments and outright help from our colleagues, particularly from Gil Athoraya, Morten Kromberg, Nick Nickolov, Paul Mansour, Richard Smith and Andy Shiers.

 We jealously claim any errors as entirely our own work.